jtourille/i2b2-coref-task1c-converter/README.md

 # I2B2 2011 Task1c Converter

-This repository contains the tools used to transform the i2b2 coreference corpus (task1c) from i2b2 to CoNLL format.
+This repository contains the tools that can be used to convert the i2b2/VA corpus on coreference from i2b2 to CoNLL format.
+The conversion concerns only the documents provided by Beth Israel Deaconess Medical Center (BETH) and Partners Healthcare (PARTNERS).
+Documents from University of Pittsburgh Medical Center (UPMC) are discarded.

+The conversion process is divided in several steps described below.

 ## 1. Data Extraction

-In the first preprocessing step, original data will be extracted, renamed, corrected and sorted.
+In this first preprocessing step, original data will be extracted, renamed, corrected (if necessary) and sorted.
+The corrections concern two documents: `clinical-32` and `clinical-52`.

 * Create a directory that contains source compressed files.